IBM/devex-skit-monitor-toolchain/README.md

 The toolchain can connect to a public GitHub repository and monitor one of its branches for changes (by default, the master branch is selected).
 This integration can react to commits on the specified branch or on pull requests.
 After creating the toolchain instance using the template, modify the input of the `Build` stage in each pipeline to change the configuration.

 ### Continuous Delivery Pipelines
-Pipelines are provided to deploy to Cloud Foundry environments or Kubernetes clusters using Helm and/or Knative.
+Pipelines are provided to deploy to Cloud Foundry environments or Kubernetes clusters using Helm.
 Each pipeline contains common `Build` and `Deploy` stages as well as an additional `Verification` stage that verifies the app is functioning properly after deployment.
 This is accomplished by executing an `experience_test.sh` script contained in the app's repository which executes UI or service tests to ensure app endpoints are working as expected.

 Each stage has one or more jobs whose scripts define the actions that take place when the stage is running.
 The scripts in the template largely delegate to scripts found in the [starter kit assets repository](https://github.com/IBM/devex-skit-assets/tree/master/scripts), but they can be modified entirely or in part to meet the application's needs.